Cleveroad/SlidingTutorial-Android/README.md

 * [RhombusRenderer] - draw indicators with rhombus shape

 ### Add OnTutorialPageChangeListener
-You can listen change page events - just implement [TutorialFragment.OnTutorialPageChangeListener] and add listener via [TutorialFragment#addOnTutorialPageChangeListener(OnTutorialPageChangeListener)].
+You can listen change page events - just implement [OnTutorialPageChangeListener] and add listener via [TutorialFragment#addOnTutorialPageChangeListener(OnTutorialPageChangeListener)].
 To remove listener use [TutorialFragment#removeOnTutorialPageChangeListener(OnTutorialPageChangeListener)].
+In [OnTutorialPageChangeListener#onPageChanged(int)] method you will receive a page index every time page changes.
+If you enabled [TutorialOptions.Builder#setUseAutoRemoveTutorialFragment(boolean)] to true, you will receive `TutorialFragment.EMPTY_FRAGMENT_POSITION` (or `TutorialSupportFragment.EMPTY_FRAGMENT_POSITION` if you are using support library) as page index.
 ```java
 public class CustomTutorialFragment extends TutorialFragment
         implements OnTutorialPageChangeListener {